skuzniar/cppgen.nvim/README.md

         truncate = false
     },

-    -- Navigation options.
-    navigator = {
-    },

-    -- Validator options.
-    validator = {
-        -- Disable if you find it annoying. enabled = true
-    },

     -- Generated code can be decorated using an attribute.
 Set to empty string to disable. attribute = '[[cppgen::auto]]',